last update:

 Samuel Kiechel spent the night in Sittingbourne.
 He and the messenger continued their journey the following morning, arriving in Gravesend around lunchtime.
 According to our traveller, this town was located on an arm of the sea that extended all the way into London (the Thames).

 Kiechel’s route from Dover to London followed one of the three major postal routes established in the early sixteenth century.
 The other two routes connected London to Berwick on the Scottish border and to Plymouth in the southwest.
 The route from Dover passed through Canterbury, Sittingbourne, and Rochester before reaching Gravesend.
 At Gravesend, travellers changed transport to continue the journey to the capital by boat.
-This boat connection to London was known as the Long Ferry.3 Kiechel noted that boats travelled back and forth daily between Gravesend and London, but their schedule depended on the tide.
+This boat connection to London was known as the Long Ferry.2 Kiechel noted that boats travelled back and forth daily between Gravesend and London, but their schedule depended on the tide.
 He had to wait until the evening for a boat to depart when the tide turned.
 He then boarded with seven other passengers and two oarsmen.

-Due to the late departure, the boat arrived in London at midnight.
-Samuel Kiechel recalls stepping onto the pier just as the bells rang.
-Arriving in an unfamiliar city in the middle of the night presented a challenge.
+Arriving in an unfamiliar city in the middle of the night must have been challenging.
 Samuel did not know where to go and had no place to spend the night.
 After wandering around, he eventually found a bakery.
 Although it was Saturday night, the baker was still busy preparing for Sunday.
 Fortunately, the man spoke French and kindly allowed him to stay in the bakery for the rest of the night.

 Illustrations & References